Why I was Drawn to the West

 The way wind moves through the grass, a mane, or someone’s hair.

-The way light settles at the edge of the day.
+The way light streams through canyons and over mountain ridges at the edge of the day.

 The quiet in between everything else.